davidpd7/fraud/README.md

 Use the provided methods to perform various tasks programmatically.

+### User Interface
+The UI features buttons for data processing, model prediction, and result analysis.
+Menus provide options for importing/exporting data, accessing instructions, and viewing the app version.

+### Data Processing
+The app processes data based on a template (template_fraud.csv).
+It validates columns, transforms datetime features...

 ## Components
 1. Model
 The Model class handles data processing, model prediction, and result analysis.
 It utilizes configurations and predefined models.